 Pinterest read your whole pin title and description for relevant keywords to understand what your pin is about.
 So as long as you write the pin description naturally and include relevant keywords about your pin, you don’t need to add hashtags to your pins.

 As I mentioned in this guide, setting up a strong foundation can be more important than promoting on Pinterest.
 To do that, read this guide to maximise your conversion rate on Etsy.
-Or if you are serious about growing your Etsy shop, consider joining GYC Etsy Academy 2.0 where you’ll get all the resources you need to build a profitable Etsy business while saving time with the GYC Resources Library.
+Or if you are serious about growing your Etsy shop, access GYC Etsy Academy where you’ll get all the full-length courses and 6-figure roadmap for your Etsy succes.